chintanparikh/chintanparikh.github.io/source/_posts/2014-01-04-on-finding-a-technical-co-founder.markdown

 The most important thing you can do is to have many hacker friends.

 Every hacker I know would never consider being a technical co-founder of someone they didn't know.
-The "exception" is if you've already got a funded, successful startups, but those founders will never be looking for a technical co-founder, so it's hardly an exception.
+The "exception" is if you've already got a funded, successful startup, but those founders will never be looking for a technical co-founder, so it's hardly an exception.

 The logical conclusion is that you need to meet a lot of technical people.
 But there's a clear difference between meeting someone and befriending someone.
 In college, meeting hackers isn't hard - go to your college web development/mobile development club.
 The thing is, humans aren't stupid - developers will know if you're just there to shake hands and "network", and it means you're not going to fit in with the community.